redhat-developer/service-binding-operator/examples/nodejs_postgresql/README.md

 This scenario illustrates binding an imported application to an in-cluster operated managed PostgreSQL Database.

 Note that this example app is configured to operate with OpenShift 4.3 or newer.
-To use this example app with OpenShift 4.2, replace references to Deployments with DeploymentConfigs.
+To use this example app with OpenShift 4.2, replace references to resource:`Deployment`s with `DeploymentConfig`s and group:`apps` with `apps.openshift.io`.

 ## Actions to Perform by Users in 2 Roles